okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/password-hook/index.md

 The Password Import Inline Hook is triggered when the end user tries to log in to Okta for the first time.
 Okta sends your external service the password that the user supplied.
 Your external service then needs to send a response to Okta indicating whether the password supplied by the end user is valid or not.

-If the password is valid, Okta stores the password that was provided and can authenticate the user independently from then on.
+If the password is valid, Okta can authenticate the user independently from then on.

 ## Objects in the Request from Okta